Milton Primary Academy

 Milton is an inclusive Academy which endeavours to provide opportunities for all children to participate in activities including visits and clubs.

 When planning visits children’s needs are considered and adjustments are made or additional support provided in consultation with parents where necessary.
 Where this is not possible, every effort will be made to provide a suitable alternative.
 Risk assessments are carried out and procedures are put in place to enable children to participate.
-If the Academy or a health and safety risk assessment suggests that a child needs one to one support due to their particular needs the Academy are available to provide this.
+If the Academy or a health and safety risk assessment suggests that a child needs one to one support due to their particular needs the Academy will be able to provide this.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities, which will cover the same curriculum areas will be provided in school.

 - How accessible is the environment?

 Milton Primary Academy is one level building with 16 classrooms in total.
 Foundation Stage 1 and Foundations Stage 2 are in a separate building on the Academy grounds.
 We have access to a field for outdoor activities and sports.
-T

-he Academy has wheelchair access and if necessary classrooms are relocated according to the needs of pupils.
+The Academy has wheelchair access and if necessary classrooms are relocated according to the needs of pupils.
 Walkways through the building are free from clutter and obstacles.
 Displays are tidy and orderly to prevent sensory overload.
 There are suitable toilet facilities for children with disabilities.
 The local authority provide hearing impaired pupils with portable Sound-field system which will amplify sound in the classroom.
 Interactive whiteboards are available in all classrooms.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Children joining Nursery class are invited to play and stay sessions during the Summer Term.
 This supports a smooth transition and helps the children settle in well.
 Children joining mid-term may be supported by Teaching Assistants according to their needs.
 For children with special educational needs or a disability we may facilitate a phased transition to help your child to acclimatise to their new surroundings.
 In many cases a member of staff has met with staff from the previous setting to gain information which will help with your child settling in our school.
+During the recent pandemic, the Academy has hosted virtual tours via social media in order for parents and pupils to familiarise themselves with the environment and staff.

 When children transfer to other settings, staff from Milton liaise with the new setting to share information and plan transition, ensuring all relevant paperwork is passed on and all needs are discussed and understood by the new setting.
 This may include staff accompanying children and parents on transition visits to the new setting.
 Staff from secondary provision are invited to SEND review meetings in year five/six.
 Extended transitions can be arranged if this is required for individual pupils and the next education provider accepts it.
+Again transition meetings and sessions have been held virtually to introduce the children to their new setting and key members of staff.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?